 Advanced Surfshark features

 Surfshark offers a number of advanced security and privacy features.
-Their VPN network is large, fast, and the servers are diskless.
+Their VPN network is large, and fast, and the servers are diskless.
 The server network includes specialized server types, including Multi-Hop (what NordVPN calls Double-VPN) and Static servers.
 By default, whenever you use the OpenVPN protocol, your connection to the VPN runs in Camouflage mode (obfuscated mode) to get around VPN blocks.
-NoBorders mode activates automatically when you connect to a network with heavy restrictions, and guides you to the Surfshark servers most capable of defeating the restrictions.
+NoBorders mode activates automatically when you connect to a network with heavy restrictions and guides you to the Surfshark servers most capable of defeating the restrictions.

 The CleanWeb feature works similarly to CyberSec, blocking ads, trackers, and malware.

 Surfshark is one of the best VPNs for Netflix.
 It gives you access to over 15 regional Netflix libraries, and also works well with most other major streaming services.
 And they have a dedicated Fire Stick app if you stream that way.
 Finally, their fast secure network is ideal for streaming.

 Surfshark supports the major VPN protocol, including OpenVPN and WireGuard.
 With WireGuard, Surfshark is the second fastest VPN we have ever tested.